earacena/Chip-8-Emulator/README.md

 ## Run

-To run with selected ROM, type:
+To run with selected ROM, enter the following in the build folder:

 ```bash
 ./chip8 [ROM filepath]